advanced-js/syllabus/README.md

 ## Course Outline

 Please email assignments to the instructor by the start of the next class.
 Send your assignments in an online sandbox (see [tools](https://github.com/afeld/advanced_js#tools)), or as a self-contained, runnable ZIP.
+All HTML files should pass the [W3C Markup Validation](http://validator.w3.org/), and JS should pass [JSHint](http://jshint.com/).

 ### Class 1